mokagio/mokacoding/metallo/src/posts/2016-06-20-keeping-sanity-with-multiple-versions-of-xcode.md

 If you know of another tool or trick to make working with Xcode-beta easier please share it in the comments below, or get in touch with me on Twitter [@mokagio](https://twitter.com/mokagio).

+A special thanks to [Pete Goldsmith](https://twitter.com/_petegoldsmith) for the feedback on the draft of this post 💚.

 _Keep the codebase better than you found it._